 - ALWAYS ensure that your child arrives at school punctually and fully prepared for the school day;

 - Ensure that you contact the school whenever your child is unwell and unable to attend school;

 - Contact the school by 9.30 am on the first day of the child’s absence and telephone every day thereafter unless your child has a doctors certificate.

 - Contact us promptly whenever any problem occurs that may keep your child away from school.

 - On the first day of absence, if we have not heard from you by 9.30 am we will contact you by our text messaging service.
 If we do not receive a response to our message we will contact you by telephone.

 - If we fail to make contact by telephone we will either make a home visit or send a letter of concern and invite you into school to discuss your child’s absence.
 You will be notified that if the absence persists a referral will be made to the Attendance Improvement Officer.

 - Failure to comply with the expectations set by the Attendance Improvement Officer may result in further action, an application for an Education Supervision Order, or court prosecution.

 Fixed Penalty Notices

-From October 2013, Oak View School will be implementing the use of Fixed Penalty Notices for unauthorised absences from school to take immediate effect.
+Oak View School will be implementing the use of Fixed Penalty Notices for unauthorised absences from school.
 This decision has been approved by the Governing Body.
 There is much research which demonstrates the links between regular attendance at school and academic achievement – the more a pupil attends the more they can achieve.
 If your child has two weeks off or odd days absence from school over a sustained period of time those days cannot be recovered, the learning is missed and your child will be in danger of falling behind.
 Oak View School, through the Attendance Improvement Service, will consider the issue of a Penalty Notice if requested by a Headteacher.
 The following criteria apply: